wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 memories and hopes; in mine, it is as it is — normal.
 To be a person is to be asleep.

-**Q:**&ensp;Between the body and pure awareness stands the ‘inner organ’,
-<span data-tippy-content="The psyche, mind.
-Mind in a collective sense,
-including intelligence (<em>buddhi</em>), ego (<em>ahamkara</em>) and mind (<em>manas</em>).">antahkarana</span>, the ‘subtle body’, the ‘mental body’, whatever the name.
+**Q:**&ensp;Between the body and pure awareness stands the “inner organ”, <span data-tippy-content="The psyche, mind.
+Mind in a collective sense, including intelligence (<em>buddhi</em>), ego (<em>ahamkara</em>) and mind (<em>manas</em>).">antahkarana</span>, the “subtle body”, the “mental body”, whatever the name.
 Just as a whirling mirror converts sunlight into a manifold pattern of streaks and colours, so does the subtle body convert the simple light of the shining Self into a diversified world.
 Thus I have understood your teaching.
 What I cannot grasp is how this subtle body arise in the first instance?

-**M:**&ensp;It is created with the emergence of the ‘I am’ idea.
+**M:**&ensp;It is created with the emergence of the “I Am” idea.
 The two are one.

-**Q:**&ensp;How did the ‘I am’ appear?
+**Q:**&ensp;How did the “I Am” appear?

 **M:**&ensp;In your world, everything must have a beginning and an end.
 If it does not, you call it eternal.
 In my view, there is no such thing as a beginning or an end — these are all related to time.
 Timeless being is entirely in the *now*.

-**Q:**&ensp;The *antahkarana*, or the ‘subtle body’ — is it real or unreal?
+**Q:**&ensp;The *antahkarana*, or the “subtle body” — is it real or unreal?

 **M:**&ensp;It is momentary.
 Real when present, unreal when over.